DIKU-EDU/remarks/README.md

 make a judgement about this point.

 Structural remarks are good for listing things to look for.
-For instance, a (template) judgement for an operating systems exercise may look something like
+For instance, a (template) judgement for an operating systems exercise might look something like this:
-this:

 ```
 ## T1: /15